Try Wisepops now

 For example:

-wisepops klaviyo
+wisepops and klaviyo as shopify strategy

 More combinations of tools and plugins for Shopify marketing:

 • Popups + email marketing.
 You can use a Shopify popup app to prompt visitors to sign up for your email list.
 Then use your email marketing tool to send targeted campaigns to those subscribers.
-Again, Wisepops and Klaviyo make a perfect app combo for this (read our comparison of Wisepops and Klaviyo forms)
+Again, Wisepops and Klaviyo make a perfect app combo for this

 Best Shopify Marketing Ideas